World currency

 In international finance, a world currency, supranational currency, or global currency is a currency that would be transacted internationally, with no set borders.
+The US dollar has served as the global reserve currency since the Bretton Woods Agreements.

 History

 First European Banknotes (17th century)

 The first European banknotes were issued in 1661 by Stockholms Banco.
 Founded by Johan Palmstruch, it was a predecessor of Sweden's central bank Sveriges Riksbank.
+As commercial activity and trade shifted northward in 17th century Europe, deposits at and notes issued by the Bank of Amsterdam denominated in Dutch guilders became the means of payment for much trade in the western world.

 Spanish dollar (17th – 19th centuries)

-In the 17th and 18th centuries, the use of silver Spanish dollars or eight-real coins, also known as "pieces of eight" extended from the Spanish territories in the Americas westwards to Asia and eastwards to Europe.
+In the 17th and 18th centuries, the use of silver Spanish dollars or eight-real coins, also known as "pieces of eight", extended from the Spanish territories in the Americas westwards to Asia and eastwards to Europe.
 This then formed the first worldwide currency.
 Spain's political supremacy on the world stage, the importance of Spanish commercial routes across the Atlantic and the Pacific, and the coin's quality and purity of silver helped it become internationally accepted for about three centuries.
 It was legal tender in Spain's Pacific territories of Philippines, Guam and Micronesia, and later in China and other Southeast Asian countries, until the mid-19th century.
 In the Americas it was legal tender in all of South and Central America (except Brazil) and in the US and Canada until the 19th century.
 The Spanish dollar was legal tender in the United States until the Coinage Act of 1857.
-In Europe it was legal tender in the Iberian Peninsula as well as most of Italy including: Milan, the Kingdom of Naples, Sicily and Sardinia, in the Franche-Comté (France), and in the Spanish Netherlands.
+In Europe it was legal tender in the Iberian Peninsula, as well as most of Italy including Milan, the Kingdom of Naples, Sicily and Sardinia; in the Franche-Comté (France); and in the Spanish Netherlands.
 It was also used in other European states including the Austrian Habsburg territories.

 After Mexican Independence in 1821, the Spanish dollar continued to be used in many parts of the Americas, together with the Mexican Peso from the 1860s onward.
 The Mexican peso, the US dollar, and the Canadian dollar all trace their origins back to the Spanish dollar.
-The trace also included the use of the caduceus sign ($), also known as the dollar sign.
+This also includes the use of the caduceus sign ($), also known as the dollar sign.

 Sterling

-Before 1944, the world reference currency was the United Kingdom's, sterling.
+Before 1944, the world reference currency was the United Kingdom's sterling.
 The transition between sterling and United States dollar and its impact for central banks was described recently.